yfinkelstein/node-zookeeper/README.md

 IMPORTANT CHANGES
 -----------------

 Data coming out of ZooKeepr (in callbacks) will now default to being Buffer objects.
 The main ZK handle now has a boolean attribute called 'data_as_buffer', which defaults to true.
 If you are storing strings only, as was only allowed in the initial implementation, or you wish to have data in callbacks arrive as strings, you add 'data_as_buffer:false' to the init options, or add 'zk.data_as_buffer = false;' before using the handle.
 The behavior defaults to Buffer objects because this aligns more closely with ZooKeeper itself which uses byte arrays.
-They are interchangable on input, if the input is a Buffer it'll be used directly, otherwise the toString() of the input is used (this will work with utf8 data as well) regardless of mode.
+They are interchangable on input, if the input is a Buffer it will be used directly, otherwise the toString() of the input is used (this will work with utf8 data as well) regardless of mode.

+With the new Buffer changes in the 0.3+ and 0.4+ branches, these will be internal 'SlowBuffer' objects, and you should use Buffer.isBuffer if you are checking the type, as 'instanceof Buffer' will return false.

 SEE ALSO
 --------